 Presets allow you to apply a collection of adjustments in a single operation.
 You can use the built-in presets, or create your own.
 To create a preset, click "Save as New Preset...".
-To edit the list, export, or import presets, select "Edit Presets..."
+To edit the list, export, or import presets, select "Edit Presets...".
+The adjustments for the last image you edited are automatically saved into a preset called "The Last Edited Image".

 You can assign any preset as a Camera Preset (one preset per camera model).
 Once you do that, any image you open in RAW Power from that camera will be automatically adjusted with that preset.
 This is extremely useful if you want a specific look for all your images automatically.
 It's also useful for configuring Apple's RAW decoder (the RAW Processing adjustment) to your needs.
+For example, if you want your RAWs to be minimally processed when you open them in RAW Power, then open an image from that camera, move the RAW Processing sliders to low values and save a Camera Preset.
+Future images from that camera will be opened with those RAW Processing settings.

-By default, RAW Power adds the preset to your image.
+By default, RAW Power adds the preset's adjustments to your image's adjustments.
 Hold the option key to replace your existing adjustments with the preset.